 It is predicted that food prices will increase between three and four percent, which is slightly above the historical averages, according to the Economic Research Services.

 With the drought, the full effect of the dry weather on food prices is evident on market shelves.

 "The drought is definitely going to effect everybody," said Dave Williams, National Association of Farm Broadcasters and Broadcast Council Member of Pennsylvania.

 Locally, Williams said farmers in Wayne and Pike Counties "are more fortunate then in other parts" of the country where the drought hit the hardest "in the major grain states."
 These states include Iowa, Illinois, Indiana, Michigan and eastern parts of Nebraska.

 The ever increasing global economy is also highlighted by the effects of the drought.
 This is shown by statistics which illustrate countries like China and India "are purchasing more" food from the United States as a result of more of the population moving into the middle class.

-Page 6 of 7 - With the exporting of local food, that leaves less for locals to buy which stresses the shortage.
+With the exporting of local food, that leaves less for locals to buy which stresses the shortage.